levoxtrip/TKB/docs/topics/Shader/FRAGMENT/03_AlgorithmicDrawing.md

 }
 ```

-# Distancefields
+# Distance fields
 We can think of distance fields like a height map - at every pixel we are calculating *How far are we(the pixel that currently gets calculated) from something*.

-In distance fields, for every pixel(`st/uv`) on the canvas we calculate how far that pixel is from one or more reference poitns or shapes.
+In distance fields, for every pixel(`st/uv`) on the canvas we calculate how far that pixel is from one or more reference points or shapes.

 Then we use the distance value to decide what to draw.
 ```glsl